Central values of additive twists of cuspidal $L$-functions: Background: Weight Laplacians and additive twists

 Using the raising- and lowering operators one can show that

 where the three sets above correspond to respectively the continuous part constituted by the Eisenstein series, the constant eigenfunction together with the so-called {\it exceptional Maa{\ss} forms} (Maa{\ss} forms with eigenvalue $0< \lambda_i<1/4$) and finally holomorphic cusp forms $\mathcal{S}_j (\Gamma)$ with $2\leq j\leq k$ and $j\equiv k\, (2)$.
-Recall that by the work of Selberg when $\Gamma=\Gamma_0(q)$ there are always (an abundance of) embedded Maa{\ss} forms (with eigenvalue $\lambda\geq 1/4$).\\ It is a famous conjecture of Selberg that there are no exceptional Maa{\ss} forms when $\Gamma=\Gamma_0(q)$ is a Hecke congruence subgroup.
+Recall that by the work of Selberg when $\Gamma=\Gamma_0(q)$ there are always (an abundance of) embedded Maa{\ss} forms (with eigenvalue $\lambda\geq 1/4$).

+It is a famous conjecture of Selberg that there are no exceptional Maa{\ss} forms when $\Gamma=\Gamma_0(q)$ is a Hecke congruence subgroup.
 Kim and Sarnak \cite{KiSa03} have proved that the smallest eigenvalue $\lambda_1>0$ for a Hecke congruence subgroup satisfies;

 We define the {\it singular set of} $\Gamma$ as;

 where $ s_i>1/2$ and $\lambda (s_i)=\lambda_i,i=0,\ldots,m$ are the exceptional eigenvalues (together with the trivial eigenvalue $\lambda=0$).
 When $\Gamma$ is clear from context, we will shorten notation and write $\mathcal{P}=\mathcal{P}_\Gamma$.
 The quantity $s_1$ (where we define $s_1=1/2$ if $\mathcal{P}=\{1\}$) will turn out to control the error-terms of our moment calculation in (\ref{momenter}).
 Observe that the bound of Kim and Sarnak shows that for Hecke congruence subgroups, we have $\Re s_1\leq 39/64$.